On the analyticity of electronic reduced densities for molecules: Introduction.

 Associated to that bound state $\psi$, we consider the following objects.
 Let $k$ be an integer such that $0<k<N$.
 Let $\rho _k : (\R^3)^k\to\R$ be the almost everywhere defined, $\rL^1(\R^{3k})$-function given by, for $\ux=(x_1; \cdots ; x_k)\in\R^{3k}$,

 Define $\gamma _k : (\R^3)^{2k}\to\C$ as the almost everywhere defined function given by, for $\ux=(x_1; \cdots ; x_k)\in\R^{3k}$ and $\ux'=(x_1'; \cdots ; x_k')\in\R^{3k}$,

-Note that, almost everywhere, $\rho _k(\ux)=\gamma _k(\ux; \ux)$.
+By \cite{k}, $\psi$ is actually a continuous function.
+Therefore, the objects $\rho _k$ and $\gamma _k$ are everywhere defined and, $\rho _k(\ux)=\gamma _k(\ux; \ux)$ holds true everywhere.
 It turns out that $\gamma _k$ may be seen as the kernel (``Green function'') of a trace class operator (see \cite{le,lise}).
 We call the function $\rho _k$ the {\em $k$-particle reduced density} and the kernel $\gamma _k$ the {\em $k$-particle reduced density matrix}. \\ When $k=1$, $\rho:=\rho_1$ is often simply called the (electronic) density.
 In this case, we also introduce the {\em reduced current density}, defined as the almost everywhere defined, $\rL^1(\R^{3})$-function $C : \R^3\to\R^3$ given by, for $x\in\R^{3}$, the following imaginary part

 From a physical point of view, the previous objects differ from the true physical ones by some prefactor (see \cite{e,le,lise,lsc}). \\ It is useful to introduce the following subsets of $\R^{3k}$.
 Denoting for a positive integer $p$ by $\ncg 1; p\ncd$ the set of the integers $j$ satisfying $1\leq j\leq k$, the closed set